 How do Legacy Foundation's costs compare with those of commercial gift funds and private foundations?

 Legacy Foundation's fees are highly competitive with commercial gift funds, but even more importantly, the Foundation offers your clients unique value that can come from our staff's knowledge of the community and expertise in the philanthropic field.

 Opening a fund at Legacy Foundation is considerably less expensive than starting a private foundation, since we handle all administrative details, including filing annual tax returns, performing due diligence on grants, and all details associated with processing and tracking grants.
 There are also no setup fees.

 Can charitable funds established at Legacy Foundation benefit areas other than Lake County?

 Our role is to help donors create funds that carry out their charitable goals, be that in Lake County or elsewhere.
-Legacy Foundation donors have the ability to recommend grants to organizations around the world.
+Legacy Foundation donors have the ability to recommend grants to organizations throughout the United States.

 I would like to learn more about planned giving.
 Are there ideal resources from which I can benefit?

 Legacy Foundation annually hosts a professional advisor seminar to update the professional community regarding charitable and planned giving.
 We also host other opportunities for nonprofit organizations.
-Please contact the Foundation for these additional resources or to discover more about nonprofits and community data.
+Please contact us for these additional resources or to discover more about nonprofits and community resources.